 Students from Georgetown McDonough and SFS are eligible to apply for admission to the Global Business Fellows Program in their sophomore year.
 The fellows program has three distinctive and inter-related elements: (1) Interdisciplinary Curriculum, (2) the Global Business Experience, and (3) Public Policy Programming.
 Fellows take a set of core courses in business, economics, and international affairs, as well as the Global Business Experience consulting course.
 In addition, students partake in co-curricular programming and professional development opportunities.

-The Undergraduate Program Offices in each respective school (SFS and MSB) administers their application process.
+The undergraduate program offices in each respective school administer their application process.
 The prerequisites for application to this program are below.

 - One year of a foreign language or equivalent